 Naming your business is a big decision.
 Your services and expertise are critical to the success of your business, but so is the brand you build around them — and it all starts with a name.
 You want your business name to resonate with your audience and stand out from the competition.

-But with so much pressure to be clever, relevant, and sophisticated, how do you choose the perfect name that encompasses who you are and what you offer your clients?
+But with so much pressure to be clever, relevant, and sophisticated, how do you choose the perfect health and fitness business name that encompasses who you are and what you offer your clients?

 Know your business inside and out